Programming-from-A-to-Z/A2Z-F15/week2/notes.md

 }
 {% endhighlight %}

-As we will see next week, the above could be vastly improved using Regular Expressions, but it&#8217;s nice as an exercise to learn how to do all the String manipulation manually before we move on to more advanced techniques.
+Again as you will see next week, the above could be vastly improved using Regular Expressions, but it&#8217;s nice as an exercise to learn how to do all the string manipulation manually before you move on to more advanced techniques.

 Counting sentences is a bit simpler.
-We&#8217;ll just split the content using periods, question marks, exclamation points, etc. (&#8220;.:;?!&#8221;) as delimiters and count the total number of elements in the resulting array.
+I'll just split the content using periods, question marks, exclamation points, etc. (&#8220;.:;?!&#8221;) as delimiters and count the total number of elements in the resulting array.
 This isn&#8217;t terribly accurate; for example, &#8220;My e-mail address is daniel.shiffman@nyu.edu.&#8221;  will be counted as three sentences.
 Nevertheless, as a first pass, this will do.

 {% highlight javascript %}
-// Look for sentence delimiters var sentenceDelim = /[.:;?!]/;
+// Look for sentence delimiters var sentenceDelim = '.:;?!';
-var sentences = data.split(sentenceDelim);
+var sentences = splitTokens(sentenceDelim);
 totalSentences = sentences.length;
 {% endhighlight %}

-Now, all we need to do is apply the formula, generate a report.
+Now, all we need to do is apply the formula, generate a report as a string (which can be inserted into a DOM element using [`html()`](http://p5js.org/reference/#/p5.Element/html).

 {% highlight javascript %}
 // Calculate flesch index